Into Windows

 Step 1: In the Start search box, type Control Panel.

-Step 2: When you see search results, right-click on Control Panel entry and then click Pin to Start to pin Control Panel to the Start menu or screen.
+Step 2: When you see search results, right-click on the Control Panel entry and then click Pin to Start to pin Control Panel to the Start menu or screen.

 Open Control Panel Windows 10 step8